ReganRyanNZ/songbase/README.md

 - Put a lil d'bounce while admin is typing in search, so we don't fire 7 calls while she/he be typin'

 ### Auto sharp when typing 3?
 If immediately after the chord note

+### Media links

+- Pretty common to not know a song.
+A button that shows a list of links (with icons based on url) to youtube, soundcloud, etc would be pretty rad.